-You should, however, in most cases stay away from dark floors, as they tend to swallow the light.
+You should, in most cases, stay away from dark flooring, as it tends to swallow the light.
 Instead, this is very much the place for creams, tones of beige, or soft yellows – with a bit of pattern, if you like.

 Pair them with mirrors or reflective surfaces, as they help bounce light around the space.
 For this exact reason, also consider pale furniture or headboards in light colours – but as ever, your taste is what matters too.

 So if you are in love with a deep black headboard, speak to a designer to see whether there is a way of making it happen.